OtherRealms/Action-Blocks-Guide/index.rst

 * **Optimize animations** Actions Nodes can become slow if Actions contain keyframes on every frame, for every channel.
 This be the case when the animation is baked or derived from performance capture.
 Use the decimator in the Animation Curves window or Decimate operator on the Action Node -> Tools, to reduce unnecessary frames.

 * **Make a dedicated Root Bone** When using Root Motion if a root and includes a lot of movement.
 This may be the case with Hip/Root bones.
 Use the Transfer Keyframes Action Operator to copy selective channels to the new root.
-The new root channel group must first be intiliased on the action by keying the disired channels.
+The new root channel group must first be initialised on the action by keying the desired channels.
 Often only the forward axis and vertical axis of rotation needs to be transferred.

 * **Make sure rotations are using Euler rotations** When using Root Motion.
 Use the Convert Root To Euler operator if rotations are quaternion.
-This will create new roation channels and mute the old ones.
+This will create new rotation channels and mute the old ones.
 Remember to also set the correct rotation mode on the Actor's root transform settings.

 * **Include Scale Keyframes.** If there are no scale frames it can result in 0,0,0 scale values and actors that appear to shrink or grow.
 If this happens Alt-S will reset the the scale values to 1,1,1, Then ensure actions contain scale frames.
 Keep in mind that trimming such as using Action Range may exclude these frames.

 Working With Slots
 -------------------

 When loading an action, available slots are detected.
 Once a chain is connected to an Action Out node, they will pass down the chain and be added to the output target action.
-Everytime the target action is rebuilt, these slots are updated and removed and are removed if they are no longer found in the chain.
+Every time the target action is rebuilt, these slots are updated and removed and are removed if they are no longer found in the chain.

 Slots can be bypassed by unchecking them individually on each Action Node (Right panel->Node->Advanced).